khuchuuanh/Machine-learning/README.md

 # Machine-learning
 ## Introduction
-Here is my pyhton source code about implementing machine learning algorithms about supervised learning and unsupervised learning.
-I also used several kaggle dataset to practice with machine learning algorithms.
+Here is my python source code about implementing machine learning algorithms about supervised learning and unsupervised learning.
+I also used several kaggle datasets to practice with machine learning algorithms.
+I used to some basic techniques for data science including : Data visualization, Data pipeline, Data preprocess, Way to choose best parameters as well as best model for data.

 #### Linear regression
 <p align="center">